esradev/wpstorm-clean-admin/readme.md

 ## 🔒 Security

-**Wpstorm Clean Admin** follows WordPress coding standards and best security practices to help keep your site and data safe.
+**Storm Clean Admin** follows WordPress coding standards and best security practices to help keep your site and data safe.
 Regular updates and built-in monitoring tools help prevent issues before they impact your system.

 ---